 Burg Schlaining is very well preserved and dates from the beginning of the 12th century.
-The castle can be visited and today houses a center for conflict resolution and a peace museum.
+The castle can be visited and today houses a centre for conflict resolution and a peace museum.

 << Click on the images to enlarge >>